derickr/php-code-of-conduct/code-of-conduct.rst

 - The use of sexualized language or imagery and unwelcome sexual attention or advances
-- Trolling, insulting/derogatory comments, and personal or political attacks
+- Insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing other's private information, such as physical or electronic addresses, without explicit permission (AKA doxing)